 Remember that the load requires more vertical space when tilted to the upright position, as well as more horizontal space when tilted to the flat position.
 Make sure there is sufficient clearance for the load to tilt without contacting the operator or any nearby objects.
-Maintain a firm grip on the control handle to keep the load under control at all times.
-If the pad frame is latched in the vertical position, pull the tilt release lever to disengage the tilt latch, and prepare for a slight surge of motion as the load begins to tilt.
+If the lifter is equipped with optional tilt locks, also make sure they are disengaged prior to tilting the load (see To LIFT AND MOVE THE LOAD: Engaging or Disengaging Optional Tilt Locks preceding).
+Then lift upward or press downward on the control handle to tilt the load as desired.
+Since the tilt linkage is designed to automatically maintain the load in either the upright or the flat position, the load force on the control handle changes direction during the tilt.
 If load size permits, maintain control with the handle throughout the tilt.
 For loads with overhang, it may be necessary to release the control handle as the load approaches the flat position.
 If so, keep the load under control using hand cups or other appropriate means.
-The pad frame automatically latches in place when it returns to the vertical position.